Bell Tower Ringers

 The small ringing room, accessed by a clockwise spiral staircase, has 7 of the 8 ropes very close to the walls in a ‘square circle’ which leaves very little room for sitting out and for some of the interesting artefacts displayed in other towers.
 The short drop of the ropes is very forgiving and has allowed some ringers to develop a style called the ‘Bagshot Wave’ which needs to be seen to be understood.

-Practice nights on a Thursday are also uplifting and good fun, providing exercise, mental stimulation, socialising and it is absolutely free as the following visit to 'The Foresters' is not compulsory.
+Practice nights on a Thursday are also uplifting and good fun, providing exercise, mental stimulation, socialising and it is absolutely free.
+The following visit to 'The Foresters' is not compulsory.
 All are welcome and it is never too late to learn as your writer can readily testify!